-It was the first time, I traveled alone in night in public transport from Colombo to another boarder of country across the island, with experimenting the boundaries of fear and risk.
-Yet it’s the most amazing weekend I have ever had in my life spending three days at the northern province of Sri Lanka All alone.
+It was the first time, I traveled alone in the night in public transport.
+From Colombo to another border of the country across the island, with experimenting the boundaries of fear and risk.
+Yet it’s the most amazing weekend I have ever had in my life spending three days at the east coast.
 I have traveled 8 long hours sitting next to a Muslim man in a bus being the only woman throughout the journey to my first destination beautiful Batticaloa.

 Let’s be clear: “men” are not that dangerous.

-I visited the fort and found some amazing old sculptures of colonial buildings and Ancient mortar located on the borders of fort.
-Some fishing boats were there at that time in the lagoon and I had to come back to the town to have lunch.
-Luckily I found a restaurant in the middle of the town where there are Sinhala speaking waiters!
+I visited the fort and found some amazing old sculptures of colonial buildings and Ancient mortar located on the borders of the fort.
+Some fishing boats were there at that time in the lagoon.

 Let’s be clear again; “men” are not that dangerous.